French Directory: New elections, new Directors and a growing political crisis

 The Jacobin members immediately began proposing laws that were largely favorable to the sans-culottes and working class, but which alarmed the upper and middle classes.
 The Councils imposed a forced loan of one hundred million francs, to be paid immediately according to a graduated scale by all who paid a property tax of over three hundred francs.
 Those who did not pay would be classified the same as émigré nobles and would lose all civil rights.
-The Councils also passed a new law that called for making hostages of the fathers, mothers and grandparents of emigre nobles whose children had emigrated or were serving in rebel bands or armies.
+The Councils also passed a new law that called for making hostages of the fathers, mothers and grandparents of émigré nobles whose children had emigrated or were serving in rebel bands or armies.
 These hostages were subject to large fines or deportation in the event of assassinations or property damage caused by royalist soldiers or bandits.
 On 27 June General Jourdan, a prominent Jacobin member of the Councils, proposed a mass draft of all eligible young men between twenty and twenty-five to raise two hundred thousand new soldiers for the army.
 This would be the first draft since 1793.

 The new Jacobins opened a new political club, the Club du Manège, on the model of Jacobin clubs of the Convention.
 It opened on 6 July and soon had three thousand members, with 250 deputies, including many alumni of the Jacobins during the Reign of Terror, as well as former supporters of the ultra-revolutionary François Babeuf.
 One prominent member, General Jourdan, greeted the members at the club's banquet of 14 July with the toast, "to a return of the pikes'", referring to the weapons used by the sans-culottes to parade the heads of executed nobles.
 The club members also were not afraid to attack the Directory itself, complaining of its lavish furnishings and the luxurious coaches used by Directory members.
 The Directory soon responded to the provocations; Sieyés denounced the club members as a return of Robespierre's reign of terror.
 The Minister of Police, Fouché, closed the Club on 13 August.